 There’s a clip from Dragon magazine going around on blogs and social media this week.

-Those reasons are mostly about money.
+Those reasons were mostly about money.
 Gary didn’t want to pay Dave Arneson anymore royalties.
 Uniform rules were needed for the lucrative tournaments at GenCon.
 “Official” rules means “official” products that you must own to be playing “official” AD&D and not a shabby knockoff.

 AD&D is a complete system with little need for alteration, if you want to play it as Gary intended.